This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 Destination IP address: the internal IP address of the backend VM or container in the VPC network.

-For regional external HTTP(S) load balancers, Google Cloud uses open-source Envoy proxies to terminate client requests to the load balancer.
+For regional external Application Load Balancers, Google Cloud uses open-source Envoy proxies to terminate client requests to the load balancer.
 The load balancer terminates the TCP session and opens a new TCP session from the region's proxy- only subnet to your backend.
 Routes defined within your VPC network facilitate communication from Envoy proxies to your backends and from your backends to the Envoy proxies.

 Open ports

 GFEs have several open ports to support other Google services that run on the same architecture.
-To see a list of some of the ports likely to be open on GFEs, see Forwarding rule: Port specifications.
-There might be other open ports for other Google services running on GFEs.
+When you run a port scan, you might see other open ports for other Google services running on GFEs.

 A port scan (for example, with